-- 1. Satisfactory completion of all required courses. - 2.
-An earned cumulative grade point average of a 2.00. - 3.
-Satisfactory record of attendance (as previously described). - 4.
-All indebtedness to AAMI paid in full. - 5.
-Satisfactory compliance with regard to financial aid and/or student loans. - 6.
-Students receiving any form of Title IV Federal Aid must participate in an exit counseling session with the Financial Aid Administrator. - 7.
-Successfully complete ALL requirements of the Clinical Embalming Program and be certified by the Clinical Embalming Instructor as minimally technically competent in embalming at the entry level. - 8.
-Attend and actively participate in the Comprehensive Review course and the end of the semester National Board Review. - 9.
-Take AAMI's Comprehensive Examination and pass with a score of 75.
+• Satisfactory completion of all required courses.

+- An earned cumulative grade point average of a 2.00. - Satisfactory record of attendance (as previously described). - All indebtedness to AAMI paid in full. - Satisfactory compliance with regard to financial aid and/or student loans. - Students receiving any form of Title IV Federal Aid must participate in an exit counseling session with the Financial Aid Administrator. - Successfully complete ALL requirements of the Clinical Embalming Program and be certified by the Clinical Embalming Instructor as minimally technically competent in embalming at the entry level. - Attend and actively participate in the Comprehensive Review courses and the end of the semester National Board Review.